-10 Ways to Keep Your Baby Cool in Summer
+How to Keep Baby Cool in Summer: 10 Tips for Parents

 Summer is here, and so is your desire to get outside and enjoy it!
 But as a new mom, you must be concerned about your baby’s safety in the heat.
-This is a valid concern as babies are sensitive to the smallest levels of water loss.
+This is a valid concern as babies are sensitive to even the smallest levels of water loss.
 Dehydration in babies can take a serious turn if not addressed immediately.
 For this reason, knowing how to keep your baby cool in hot weather is really important.
+One helpful tip is to avoid direct sunlight.
+Learning how to keep a newborn cool in summer is crucial for their comfort and well-being during the warmer months.

 To ensure your little one stays protected and comfortable during the long, hot summer days, check out these highly effective tips.

 Here are some smart ways to help your baby beat the heat.
 And the best part?
-You can do all of these without breaking a sweat!
+You can try all of these ways to keep baby cool in summer without breaking a sweat!

 1. Stay Out of Direct Sunlight